MicrosoftDocs/OfficeDocs-SkypeForBusiness-pr.pt-BR/Skype/SfbOnline/skype-for-business-and-microsoft-teams-add-on-licensing/assign-skype-for-business-and-microsoft-teams-licenses.md

 ### <a name="how-to-assign-an-audio-conferencing-license-to-one-user"></a>Como atribuir uma licença de audioconferência a um usuário

-As etapas são iguais às da atribuição de uma licença do Office 365.
-Veja [Atribuir ou remover licenças de assinatura no Office 365](https://support.office.com/article/997596b5-4173-4627-b915-36abac6786dc).
+As etapas são as mesmas que a atribuição de uma licença do Microsoft 365 ou do Office 365.
+Consulte [atribuir ou remover licenças para o Microsoft 365 para empresas](https://support.office.com/article/997596b5-4173-4627-b915-36abac6786dc).

 ### <a name="how-to-assign-audio-conferencing-licenses-in-bulk"></a>Como atribuir licenças de conferência de áudio em massa